 Software Requirements Modeling and Analysis is an advanced introduction to modern techniques for specification, verification and implementation of computer-based systems.
-Topics covered are equally useful for hardware and software verification.
-We will learn to write formal specifications, refine specifications and verify that implementations meet their requirements.
-Specific topics include axiomatic specification, invariants, algebraic types and induction, constructive specification, assume-guarantees style specification, safety and liveness, and natural deduction.
-Currently we use the Coq proof system, but techniques learned apply equally well to other verification systems.
+Students will learn to write formal specifications, refine specifications and verify that implementations meet their requirements.
+Specific topics include axiomatic specification, invariants, algebraic types and induction, constructive specification, assume-guarantees style specification, safety and liveness, and intuitionistic logic.
+We use the Coq proof system, but techniques learned apply equally well to other verification systems.

 You will perform several projects that involve developing specifications and proofs using the Coq verification system.
 These projects are an exceptionally important part of the course and provide insight into writing and verifying specifications and code that cannot be gained by simply attending lectures.
 Verification projects will be assigned every 1-2 weeks.
 The Coq verification environment will be available on the EECS Department’s Linux systems.
 Interpreters for virtually any platform you might have are also available for download from the Coq website.

 Please use KU’s Blackboard system for project submissions.
 Your

 coqdoc is a great way to document your

 specifications, but is not required.
 Note that